-A CT virtual colonoscopy is a special scan of the abdomen using Computed Tomography (CT), that produces 3-D images of the bowel.
+A CT virtual colonoscopy is a scan of the abdomen using Computed Tomography (CT) that produces 3-D images of the bowel.
 It is done to identify lesions in the bowel such as polyps, tumours or ulceration.

-For the procedure, you will be required to lie on a narrow table.
-This table will move in and out of the scanner during the procedure.
-The procedure usually takes up to 30 minutes.
+You will need to lie on a narrow table which moves in and out of the scanner during the procedure.

 Prior to the injection of contrast, your bowel will need to be inflated.
-This will require you to initially lie on your right side, where a nurse or doctor will insert a very small tube partially into your rectum.
-Once in position, you will be lying on your back, then air is manually pumped through this tube in order to inflate the bowel.
-During inflation, you may experience some abdominal discomfort, very similar to wind-like pain.
-If the pain becomes extreme, it is important you inform our staff immediately.
+You will lie on your side, where a nurse or doctor will insert a very small tube partially into your rectum.
+Once in position, then air is pumped through this tube in order to inflate the bowel.
+During inflation, you may experience some abdominal discomfort, similar to wind-like pain.
+Inform our staff immediately if the pain becomes extreme.

-An initial scan will then be performed to see if enough of your bowel has been inflated for a quality image.
-If not, more air will be given.
-You will then receive the injection of contrast, and another one or two more scans will be performed.
-During the scans, you will be required to keep very still, whilst holding your breath.
-The breath hold should be no longer than 10 seconds.
+A scan will be done to see if enough of your bowel has been inflated and if more air needs to be given.
+You will then receive the injection of contrast, and one or two more scans will be done.
+During the scans, you will be required to keep still and hold your breath for a short period of time.

 Risks / Side Effects

-It is common to feel some abdominal discomfort from the air in the bowel.
+It is common to feel some abdominal discomfort and cramping from the air in the bowel.
 You may feel some nausea.
-Risks include:
+Risks of inflating the bowel include:

 - Bowel perforation